gitbls/RPiVNCHowTo/README.md

 **NOTE: **This method can be used on other contemporary Linux distros, although adjustments will be required.

-There are (at least) 3 different VNC servers provided with Raspbian.
-RealVNC provides a cloud-based solution, and is quite elegant.
+There are (at least) 3 different VNC servers provided with Raspbian. **RealVNC** provides a cloud-based solution, and is quite elegant.
 However, it requires that you have an account with the RealVNC service in the cloud.
 This may be a bit over-the-top for a LAN-based configuration.

-TightVNC is a very nice VNC server, as well, but I found that certain fonts were corrupted (9x15bold, specifically, which I have used for far too long in my xterm windows).
+**TightVNC** is a very nice VNC server, as well, but I found that at least one font was not always displayed correctly (9x15bold, specifically, which I have used for far too long in my xterm windows).

-The third VNC server is TigerVNC, which is extremely flexible.
+The third VNC server is **TigerVNC**, which is extremely flexible.
 The rest of this document is based on TigerVNC.
 (As an aside, TightVNC can be used with this method as well, however, the systemd service commands in the .service files are specific to TigerVNC and will need adjustment for tightvnc by changing `Xtigervnc` to `Xtightvnc`, in addition to installing the tightvncserver package.)

 TigerVNC provides a tool that greatly simplifies running a VNC server (`/usr/bin/vncserver`).
 However, it isn't optimal in that it keeps the VNC server running whether you're using it or not, and you need to either manually start it or sort out how to automaticallly start it when the system reboots.
 It is, however, a much simpler way to get started.
 The method      described here starts the VNC server on-demand, and is fully integrated into Linux systemd.

 *Should you use /usr/bin/vncserver or this method?* If you have never typed into a terminal on Linux, `vncserver` was made for you.
 On the other hand, if you're moderately comfortable working with the Linux bash command line and making simple file edits, the method documented here is a much better approach.